victorcastro/docs/docs/voice/voice-for-ios/voice-ios-miscellaneous.md

 | User                 | A user of the mobile application.
 The actual person holding the mobile device.                                                                                    |
 | User Identity        | Identity of a user in the application domain.
 Can be any string, for instance a user name, user id, phone number or email address.                                |
 | Active Connection    | A socket connection for signaling purposes where incoming calls are received.                                                                                     |

-## Deprecated features and APIs

-### Active Connection in Background

-Apple has since iOS 10 discontinued support for maintaining a _VoIP_ control connection alive via `-[UIApplication setKeepAliveTimeout:handler:]`.
-Attempting to use this method on an iOS device running iOS 10 results in the following warning log: `Legacy VoIP background mode is deprecated and no longer supported`.
-The Sinch feature _Active connection in background_ was using the keep alive handler API and is as a consequence no longer supported on iOS.
-It is recommended to use [VoIP Push Notifications](doc:voice-ios-local-and-remote-push-notifications) to achieve the equivalent functionality.